 Goals and objectives are not set in stone, in fact they should regularly change, otherwise the employee is not growing and is definitely not achieving.
-As well as monitoring there is a requirement to review, depending on your organisation and the speed of change for the individual or the business will depend on the frequency but at a minimum we would suggest an annual review.
-It provides the opportunity for both the manager and employee to look back over the past year and see how well they have performed against their goals.
-Again reviews should encourage open and honest two-way communications.
+Reviews provide the opportunity for both the manager and employee to look back and see how well they have performed against their goals.
+Again, reviews should encourage open and honest two-way communications.
 As a guideline below are some sample questions that could be asked throughout an employee’s review

 Questions to ask in an employee review

 – What challenges have you faced during the year?